Shops And Businesses.

 Bernie Holian Kilbeg

 This shop was situated in Kilbeg where the Cloonan family now live.
 It was run by Bernie and Mamie Holian until they sold out and moved to Birmingham in the 1960s.
-It was bought by Cloonans and they let the shop to Pexie Coppinger from Kilbeg who ran it for several years until she moved to the UK.
+It was bought by Cloonans and they leased the shop to Pexie Coppinger from Kilbeg who ran it for several years until she moved to the UK.
 It was then closed.

-Molly Hession, Carraferrikeen
+Molly Hession, Carrowferrikeen

 Molly Hession was the last to operate this property as a shop.
 Prior to this it was operated by James Gavin in the early 1900s.
 James Gavin was great-grandfather of the world acclaimed fiddle player, Frankie Gavin who played with De Dannan.